Thfona/scrum-poker-fire/README.md

 # ScrumPokerFire

-Front-End for the ScrumPokerFire website.
+Front-End for the ScrumPokerFire application.

 ## Scripts